Guantanamo's last UK inmate Shaker Aamer speaks from cell

 Clive Stafford-Smith, his lawyer and director of the justice charity Reprieve, told CBS that Mr Aamer had agreed to whatever conditions the British government wanted to place under him if he was released, "because he has nothing to hide".

 Asked why Mr Aamer was still being held, he said: "I think it is a fascinating question and I would love a little more transparency.

 "No one will say why they won't let him go."

 Mr Stafford-Smith called on the US president to "fulfil his promise" and close the prison, adding: "CBS's show gives a very rare and very shocking glimpse inside Guantanamo Bay.
-Everyone in the prison - the guards and the men - is suffering horribly, day after day."'Matter of urgency'
+Everyone in the prison - the guards and the men - is suffering horribly, day after day."

 Mr Aamer was detained in Kabul, Afghanistan in 2001.

 US authorities allege he had led a unit of Taliban fighters and had met former al-Qaeda leader, Osama Bin Laden.

 But Mr Aamer has maintained he was in Afghanistan with his family doing charity work.

 A Foreign Office spokesman said: "Mr Aamer's case remains a high priority for the UK government and we continue to make clear to the US that we want him released and returned to the UK as a matter of urgency."